Search

 Children ages 12 months through 5 years old may need more doses if their immune systems are weak due to things like asplenia (when the spleen is missing or not working properly), HIV infection, chemotherapy, or radiation treatment.

-The vaccine is not routinely recommended for kids older than 5 unless they have a condition that weakens the immune system and have never been vaccinated.
-Kids who already had the vaccine might need it again after a stem cell transplant.
+The vaccine isn’t routinely recommended for kids older than 5 unless they have a condition that weakens the immune system and haven’t been fully vaccinated.
+Kids who already had the Hib vaccine might need it again after a stem cell transplant.

-Sometimes doctors give the Hib vaccine in combination (in the same shot) with other vaccines, such as DTaP, IPV, or HepB vaccines.
+Sometimes doctors give the Hib vaccine in combination (in the same shot) with other vaccines, like DTaP, IPV, or HepB vaccines.

 What Are the Possible Side Effects of the Hib Vaccine?

-The vaccine can cause mild side effects, such as a fever; and pain, redness, or swelling in the area where the shot was given.
-As with any vaccine, there is a small risk of fainting, and a very small chance of an allergic reaction.
+The Hib vaccine can cause mild side effects that go away after a couple of days, like a fever and pain, redness, or swelling in the area where the shot was given.
+As with any vaccine, there’s a small risk of fainting and a very small chance of an allergic reaction.

 When to Delay or Avoid the Hib Vaccine

-Talk to your doctor about whether the vaccine is a good idea if your child has ever had a serious allergic reaction, or any allergic reaction to a previous Hib vaccine.
+Talk to your doctor if your child ever had a serious allergic reaction or any allergic reaction after an earlier dose of a Hib vaccine.